pslib-cz/2022l4web-css-typographic-library-FilipRoubinek/README.md

 Navigation bar is made using tag `<nav>` and tag `<a>`.
 Using function flex and borders forms quite neat box of options to choose which part of site we want to scroll to.

 ### Section & .wrapper
+Tag `<section>` is defined by class `.presec` (predefined section) for easy writing.
+Section has slight padding and margin for content visibility

+Class `.wrapper` is used for centralizing content in the middle directing down.
+It's used in every section of content except `<nav>`, which is defined alone.

 ### Headings
+Tag `<h>` is defined directly, without class, because it has

 ### Text tags